-Omega-3 fatty acids are part of any diabetes management plan, owing to their ability to control diabetes-induced damage throughout the body.
+Omega-3 fatty acids are recommended by endocrinologists as part of any diabetes management plan, owing to their ability to control diabetes-induced damage throughout the body.
 Their sister compound, omega-6 polyunsaturated fats, have also been under the diabetes spotlight; but for all the wrong reasons.

 However, a 2017 study led by researchers from The George Institute for Global Health, Australia have now proven that, contrary to their past reputation, Omega-6 fats might actually help prevent type 2 diabetes.

 Spanning 10 different countries, the study followed 39,740 participants for multiple years.
 The study focused on two components of omega-6 fats: linoleic acid and arachidonic acid.

 Levels of these acids were tested in the participants at the start of the study (baseline), as high blood levels of these acids were previously considered a diabetes health risk.
 None of the participants had been diagnosed for type 2 diabetes at the baseline, were generally healthy, and did not follow a specific diet.

 4,347 of the original 39,740 participants with low linoleic acid blood levels went on to develop diabetes at different points in life.
 In contrast, those participants with higher levels of the compound did not develop diabetes.

 This led to the conclusion that high linoleic acid, or omega-6 fat content helped prevent diabetes development by significantly reducing the risk to 35%.
 Moreover, arachidonic acid levels presented no effect on increasing or decreasing the risk of diabetes.

 Where Can You Get It?

 Unlike most proteins, linoleic acid cannot be self-produced by the body and must be acquired from external food sources.
 Some of the most widely-available foods rich in omega-6 polyunsaturated fats include: